mexplatform/mex-vocabulary/README.md

 # My Machine Learning Experiment Vocabulary
 ## MEX Vocabulary: A Lightweight Interchange Format for Machine Learning Experiments

-The MEX Vocabulary has been designed to define a **lightweight and flexible schema** for publishing machine learning metadata.
+More than just a **machine readable way** (which is provided by many ML frameworks), the `MEX` Vocabulary has been designed to define a **lightweight and flexible schema** for publishing machine learning metadata, regardless technology (we have been working to provide different programming language *APIs* and integrations with different machine learning tools).
+We aim to provide a **free-format** for exporting and exchanging machine learning metadata, indifferent to existing **workflow systems** or **frameworks**.
+As a consequence, the users can benefit of the `mex format` for further analysis in an easiest way.

+The first milestone was the [vocabulary definition](http://www.w3.org/standards/semanticweb/ontology), i.e., the `schema definition` to describe and represent each machine learning **algorithm execution** and its **performance measures** in a concise (but comprehensive) way.
+At this stage, we want to achieve a **high level of interoperability**.

+Futhermore, the development of *APIs* and *ML Tools* is a goal in order to support different system architectures.
+So far, the `java` and `nodejs` APIs have been created.
+We've planned some ML tool integrations as next step.

 ### This repository
   * [vocabulary](https://github.com/dnes85/mexproject/tree/master/ontology)